larcat/challenges/data-engineer-airflow-challenge/README.md

 ## TODOS
 1. Add in pagination/greater than 100 sources checks for `get_sources` -- it's close to 100.
 2. Add pagination handling for `get_topic_headlines` function -- When sources goes over 100 it could fail.
-3. Empty dataset handling for topic key word pipeline.
+3. Empty dataset/pandas df handling (writes empty objects at the moment.)
 4. Handling for maxing out current API-limits gracefully.
+5. Add mock data for the tests rather than the unneccessary API calls.

 ## Requirements
 - [x] Use Airflow to construct a new data pipeline (DAG) named 'tempus_challenge_dag'.